Baptouuuu/Sy/docs/book/controller.md

 To give a quicker access to the storage engine, a controller ships with a method called `getStorage`, pretty straightforward.
 Not that much magic behind it, it only retrieve the service called `sy::core::storage` (aliased with `storage`).

+### Forms

+The controller also gives you a quicker access to build forms via 2 methods: `createForm` and `createFormBuilder`.
+These have the same signature and behaviour as the ones of the form component (learn more about [forms](../Form.md)).

 ## Actions

 As said in the description, the controller is here to handle user interactions.
 In order you don't have to write many `addEventListener` statements, the framework allows you to define easily your event listeners in the DOM.